You are here

 The debate could also be framed in terms of the degree to which it is appropriate or possible to reduce ecosystems from intact systems to component parts.
 For habitats such as peatland, the extent and condition of the soil plays a more readily observable role in the supply of some ecosystem services.
 Conversely, other services are related to the broader peatland habitat.
 For other habitats and land uses, the degree of human management and the interaction with other capitals means that the role of natural capital in service supply is less apparent.
 Furthermore, intensive management of land such as arable effectively reduces natural capital assets to their component parts.
 There is also a greater degree of input from man-made capital in more intensive systems.
 Across the wider agricultural sector there will be a spectrum of management where broader habitat functions beyond soil as a growing medium are utilised to a greater or lesser extent.

-The Office for National Statistics’ Natural Capital Accounts for Scotland currently use a resource rent approach to determine the contribution of natural capital assets to the production of agricultural biomass (crops, animal fodder and grazing).
+The Office for National Statistics’ (ONS) Natural Capital Accounts for Scotland currently use a resource rent approach to determine the contribution of natural capital assets to the production of agricultural biomass (crops, animal fodder and grazing).
 This approach has the benefit of linking the flow of the final ecosystem service to the underlying natural capital assets using a valuation approach consistent with national accounting practice.
 However, it has drawbacks, for example, values reflect prevailing market prices driven by demand and supply in wider commodity markets and are subject to fluctuation regardless of the state of the underlying natural capital asset.

 NatureScot’s Natural Capital Asset Index (NCAI) does not include valuation.
 Instead, it combines data on habitat extent with condition indicators to estimate trends in the flow of ecosystem services.
 Whereas the ONS accounts focus on the ecosystem services and the NCAI focuses on habitats, neither specifically considers the state of soil as the underlying natural capital asset.
 The existing literature on the value of agricultural soils has tended to focus on the ecosystem damages caused by management.
 Consequently, the benefits provided by soils, although implicit in the value of agricultural output, remain a gap.
 Natural capital assessments and metrics are often only indirectly linked to the underlying natural capital assets.
 This means the sustainability of natural capital use cannot be observed and there is a need to identify and better account for the extent and condition of the natural capital assets underpinning important ecosystem services.